Fulfillment Warehouse Vs. FBA

-Amazon has specific conditions for products in order to make sure they get to Amazon fulfillment centers in their best condition.
+Amazon has specific conditions for products in an order fulfillment center to make sure they get to an Amazon distribution center in their best condition.
 Retailers can also opt to have Amazon do the preparations for a per-item fee.

 Amazon’s default stockpile setting is to intermingle products from the same manufacturer, which means if a retailer is selling the same goods as another retailer or seller, their inventory may be commingled with that of the other seller.
 Retailers should be attentive of intermingling, as low-quality goods from less reputable retailers may be merged together with their own items, which can be a cause of account suspensions or fraud.

 With Amazon’s FBA service, returning a product is easy.
 Once consumers understand how convenient it is to return an item to Amazon, sellers may experience higher return rates.